jrfnl/clearPHP/rules/always-typehint.md

 <?php

 function foo($a) {
-	// $a should be typehinted with some class that support `callMethod` method.
+	// $a should be typehinted with some class that supports the `callMethod` method.
 	$a->callMethod();
 }